jorendorff/git-ignorance/ignorance.md

 *   `.git/objects/info` is an empty directory in every git repo I've got.

 > `.git/objects/info` always seems to be empty.
 What's it for?

+`git update-server-info` generates something in this directory.
+That command claims to be for the benefit of clients of dumb servers; I imagine this means servers that just serve the repository as a tree of raw binary files.

 ???